 The photos were taken following the methodologies tested in the previous campaigns.
-In order to overcome the problems in photography, especially the ones linked to aircraft bouncing and vibrations, high shutter speeds (around 1/800-1/1000) and a medium zoom (around 70-80) were used, but in many cases this wasn't enough for getting sharp and clear photos.
-Despite many trials and changes were performed, the presence of the windows, the short time available, the difficulties with autofocus and the general shooting conditions unavoidably affected the sharpness of the photos.
+In order to overcome the problems in photography, especially the ones linked to aircraft bouncing and vibrations, high shutter speeds (around 1/800-1/1000) and a medium zoom (around 70-80) were used, but in most cases, this wasn't enough for getting sharp and clear photos.
+Despite many trials and changes were performed, the presence of the windows, the short time available, the difficulties with autofocus and the general shooting conditions unavoidably affected the sharpness of the photos and therefore their usefulness.